imospan/Final-task/README.md

 Ansible configuration management
 -------------------------------
-I used Ansible for installing and configurind Apache2 web-server onto my nodes.
+I used Ansible for installing and configuring Apache2 web-server onto my nodes.
 My boot script also installs Ansible and fetches pre-cofigured [playbook and roles](https://github.com/imospan/Final-task/tree/main/ansible) from this repository to *Jenkins-server* EC2 and unzips them.
 You'll need only to upload your private key to `.ssh` folder, make it read-only using `chmod 400` on it and update nodes' IPs in `inventory.txt`.
 You can check the connection with `ansible all -m ping` command.
 After updating config, use these commands to play Ansible:
 ```
 cd ansible
 ansible-playbook playbook.yml